Latest COVID-19 impacts—Qld national parks, state forests and recreation areas. Check the latest information and updates.

 Visiting Mount Sorrow safely

 The Mount Sorrow ridge trail is in Cape Tribulation, Daintree National Park.
-Travel 104 kilometres north of Cairns via the Captain Cook Highway to the Daintree River crossing.
+Travel 104km north of Cairns via the Captain Cook Highway to the Daintree River crossing.
 The ferry operates 6.00am to midnight every day except Christmas Day and Good Friday, with occasional breaks in service for extreme floods or mechanical repairs.
 Fees apply for the ferry crossing.

 The unsealed road north from Cape Tribulation to Bloomfield is only suitable for four-wheel-drive vehicles due to steep grades and creek crossings.
 Drive slowly and keep watch for wildlife crossing the road.